 CHARACTERISING DDIS

-An overlapping analysis was performed involving the 15 databases parsed.
-It was used an R package called “UpsetR” [] for the visualization of the intersecting sources, ranging from DDIs that are unique for a database to the DDIs that can be found in most of them (supplementary file 1).
-We found our DDI data to have a significant limited overlap where we can observe there is a enormous quantity of DDIs that just appear in one, two, or three databases, whereas very few DDIs appear in higher degree intersections (Figure 1 a, b).
+An overlapping analysis was performed involving the 15 databases parsed, ranging from DDIs that are unique for a database to the DDIs that can be found in most of them (supplementary file 1).
+We found our DDI data to have a significant limited overlap where we can observe there is an enormous quantity of DDIs that just appear in one, two, or three databases, whereas very few DDIs appear in higher degree intersections (Figure 1).
 The highest degree of overlapping achieved by our compendia is of nine databases with only five DDIs in that section.

 An analysis for the distribution of DDIs was run inside each database.
-For it, we categorized drugs according to their first ATC level and checked, both, the quantity of each kind of drug (Figure 2) and its weight on the interactions for each database.
+For it, we categorized drugs according to their first ATC level.
+We checked the distribution of each kind of drug across databases, in figure 2, and the intersection of interaction distribution for each database, in figure 3.

-Attending the distribution of drugs, we observe that the databases follow a similar one where the level 1 ATC class most relevant corresponds to the Cardiovascular System drugs (C).
+Attending the distribution of drugs, we observed that the databases follow a similar one where the level 1 ATC class most relevant corresponds to the Cardiovascular System drugs (C).
 Also, Nervous System drugs (N) and Antiinfectives For Systemic Use drugs (J) have a major overall prevalence among most of classes.
 Some databases account for a more detailed distribution of drugs.
 For example, the NLM CV Corpus and ONC NI have a bigger proportion of Cardiovascular System drugs (C).
-This is expected from the first one as it targets drug labels related to cardiovascular drugs), .
+This is expected from the first one as it is used to identify DDIs in drug product labeling affecting cardiovascular drugs [8]. .
 In contrast, Crediblemeds contains a higher degree of Musculo-skeletal System (M) drug-related interactions compared to the rest of databases.

 Looking at the distribution of interactions inside each database, we observe again that the most predominant ATC class correspond to the one of Cardiovascular System.
 Both NLM CV Corpus and ONC-NI display a big set of ATC class C receiving most of interactions from the rest of classes.
-It is significant to observe Crediblemeds that most drugs from ATC class J are interacting with the class C (The use of antineoplastic drugs can lead to cardiotoxicity [], provoking the more frequent co-administration of this two kind of drugs) and that ATC class M, although having a good percentage of drugs inside the database, plays an insignificant role at the interactions.
+It is significant to observe Crediblemeds that most drugs from the ATC class J are interacting with the class C and that ATC class M, although having a good percentage of drugs inside the database, plays an insignificant role at the interactions.

-HIV, HEP and CANCER databases consists of 41, 22, and 70 respective related-drugs interacting with hundreds of different drugs, explaining why most of interactions for each one are dominated by one ATC class which had a normal weight in the distribution of figure 2.
-Therefore, we observe that drugs
+HIV, HEP and CANCER databases consist of 41, 22, and 70 respective related-drugs interacting with hundreds of different drugs, explaining why most of interactions for each one are dominated by one ATC class which had a normal weight distribution of figure 2.
+Therefore, we observe that drugs from ATC class J (HIV ,HEP) and L (CANCER) are the ones most repeated in the interactions and the ones that receive the majority of interactions.

 CLUSTER ANALYSIS